Say Goodbye to Eczema Flare-Ups with These Natural Prevention Tips

 Excessive stress is a known trigger for eczema flare-ups.
 It can disrupt the body’s hormonal balance and immune response, leading to inflammation and worse eczema symptoms.

 To keep stress at bay and reduce your risk of outbreaks, try using proven relaxation techniques–whether through meditation, yoga, physical exercise, or simply unwinding with a good book.
-Taking steps to reduce stress is a proactive step in managing your eczema.
+Reducing stress is a proactive step in managing your eczema.

 Be careful with personal care products.